-Colombia is fast becoming one of South America’s most popular work destinations for foreign nationals.
+Colombia is fast becoming one of South America’s most popular work destinations for foreign nationals, for this reason, the number of people looking to work in Colombia is increasing

 Despite being an economy primarily driven by its service sector, Colombia’s access to technology is catching up to the levels of North America and Western Europe.
 This has created flourishing tech bubbles within Colombia’s major cities and urban areas.
 And with these bubbles come opportunities for foreign nationals to find work.